 The meal preparation began Sunday evening.
 Chicken, cilantro-lime rice, salad, cookies, bottled water and a pinch of mother’s love.
 A team of members prepared nearly three dozen of these home-made meals putting them into lunch boxes.
 The meals also came with a framed letter of thanks from the Church of God to the four local fire stations across the County—Burke, Centreville, Fairfax and Springfield.

 The first stop was the Burke firehouse.
-The firefighters were so moved by the lunches they gave the volunteers a tour of the station.
+The firefighters were so moved by the lunches that they gave the volunteers a tour of the station.
 As one of the firefighters explained, people usually only visit the fire stations to entertain their children or take a tour.
 But rarely do people stop by to spend time with the firefighters and thank them for their hard work.
 The volunteers’ gesture even brought him to tears as he thanked the Church of God.

 Next was the Centreville station.
 When volunteers arrived, the firefighters were outside the station raising funds for the Muscular Dystrophy Association, which provides children with crutches and wheelchairs.
 The lunches were like the perfect delivery.